REANNZ/tuakiri-doc/service_providers/configuring_refeds_mfa_on_shibboleth_sp.md

 We recommend customising the error response page to make it clear login was rejected because MFA was not used.

-The following example extends the above sample code requesting MFA to also check REFEDS MFA and overrides the 401 error message:
+The following example extends the above sample code requesting MFA to also check REFEDS MFA and overrides the 401 error message.

+The custom 401 error message covers the case where the session was established without MFA, most likely because SSO was initiated without requesting MFA.
+The custom page also includes a link to reauthenticate with MFA (via explicitly initiated SSO with MFA requested)

 ```
     <Location /auth/login>